To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Have someone drive you home.
-If you had medicine to help you relax, you should not drive or make any important personal or business decisions until the next day.
+If you had medicine to help you relax, do not drive or make any important decisions until the next day.

 Rest quietly for the rest of the day.
-You can use the arm and hand with the puncture site to eat, use the phone or TV remote and other usual daily activities.
+You can use the arm and hand with the puncture site for normal daily activities.

 Care of the Puncture Site

 You may shower after 24 hours.
 Remove the bandage over the puncture site before you shower.